9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 A taiwanese aboriginal young man wearing performance costume and tall white hat of feathers, holding hands with other performers to his left and ride, and blurred crowds of observers behind

-Aboriginal performer at Amis Harvest Festival in Hualien
+Indigenous performer at Amis Harvest Festival in Hualien

 Portrait of an elderly Taiwanese aboriginal man in traditional costume with a large round hatg with feathers

-Aboriginal elder at Amis Harvest Festival
+Indigenous elder at Amis Harvest Festival

 A whole wild boar cut in half and roasting sideways on a metal rack